openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-kds-ext.md

 keys.
 When an individual destination party needs to decrypt the payload that it receives from the source party as a part of a group message, it makes an authenticated request to KDS to obtain the short-lived group key.
-If the requestor is a member of the target group, KDS provides the short-lived group key encrypted with the long term shared key associated with the individual destination party.
+If the requester is a member of the target group, KDS provides the short-lived group key encrypted with the long term shared key associated with the individual destination party.
 The group key can then be decrypted by the individual destination party, allowing it to decrypt the payload and derive the shared